The best rooftop bars in Miami

 The 20 best bars in Miami

-From dazzling beach bars to neon cocktail lounges—check out the 20 best places to grab a drink in Sin City
+From dazzling beach bars to neon cocktail lounges—check out the 20 best places to raise a glass

 The best Miami coffee shops and cafés